-The creation of The United States Holocaust Memorial Museum—America's memorial to the millions of people murdered during the Holocaust and our national institution for the documentation, study, and interpretation of Holocaust history—began as an idea in 1978 which, transformed into reality, has become an internationally recognized institution visited by 2 million people annually.
+The creation of the United States Holocaust Memorial Museum began as an idea in 1978.
+Transformed into reality, it has become an internationally recognized institution visited by nearly 2 million people annually.

-1.9 acres of land adjacent to the National Mall in Washington, DC, were made available by the federal government for the Museum site, and the entire cost of its construction-nearly $200 million-was paid for by private donations.
-Symbolizing both the Museum's mission and the history it would convey, two milk cans containing soil and ashes from a number of concentration camps and killing centers where millions had died during the Holocaust were buried on the site during groundbreaking ceremonies on October 16, 1985.
+The federal government made 1.9 acres of land adjacent to the National Mall in Washington available for the Museum site.
+The entire cost of construction-nearly $200 million-was paid for by private donations.
+During groundbreaking ceremonies on October 16, 1985, two milk cartons containing soil and ashes from a number of concentration camps and killing centers were buried on the site to symbolize the Museum's mission and the history it would convey.

 One year later, 15th Street, which bordered one of the planned Museum's main entrances, was officially renamed Raoul Wallenberg Place-honoring the Swedish diplomat who led one of the most extensive and successful rescue efforts during the Holocaust.

 During the years of construction, which began in July 1989 and ended in April 1993, a vast amount of work had to be accomplished regarding the Museum's content.
 This work entailed extensive exhibition planning; artifact acquisition; designing every aspect of the Museum's Permanent Exhibition in a manner that both fulfilled the Museum's mission and presented Holocaust history in a truly educational, unfiltered manner; creating community programs; planning special exhibitions, and much more.
 The Museum's founding director, Jeshajahu (Shaike) Weinberg led this crucial exhibition planning phase and served as its director during the first stages of the Museum's daily operation.

-Dedication ceremonies for the Museum took place on April 22, 1993, and included speeches by President Bill Clinton; Chaim Herzog, president of Israel; Harvey Meyerhoff, chairman of the United States Holocaust Memorial Council; and Elie Wiesel, who had been awarded Nobel Peace Prize in 1986.
-Several days later, on April 26, the Museum officially opened to the public—with its first visitor being His Holiness the Dalai Lama of Tibet.
+Dedication ceremonies for the Museum took place on April 22, 1993, and included speeches by President Bill Clinton; Chaim Herzog, president of Israel; Harvey Meyerhoff, chairman of the United States Holocaust Memorial Council; and Elie Wiesel, who had been awarded the Nobel Peace Prize in 1986.
+Several days later, on April 26, the Museum officially opened to the public.
+The first visitor was His Holiness the Dalai Lama of Tibet.

 Soon after the opening, the Museum's Council-which remains as the Museum's governing body-adopted a mission statement that defined the work and the goals the Museum was committed to achieving and maintaining.
 In 1994, the Museum dedicated the plaza on Raoul Wallenberg Place to General Dwight David Eisenhower and the soldiers who fought under his command.

-Special exhibitions presented by the Museum-in the Kimmel-Rowan Exhibition Gallery and in gallery space adjacent to the Gonda Education Center-provide compelling, detailed looks at special aspects of Holocaust history, and have included Some Were Neighbors: Collaboration & Complicity in the Holocaust; State of Deception: The Power of Nazi Propaganda; A Dangerous Lie: The Protocols of the Elders of Zion; The Nazi Olympics: Berlin 1936, Flight and Rescue, Liberation, The Hidden History of the Kovno Ghetto, The Art and Politics of Arthur Szyk, Nazi Persecution of Homosexuals 1933-1945, Fighting the Fires of Hate: America and the Nazi Book Burnings, Anne Frank, the Writer: An Unfinished Story, Life in Shadows: Hidden Children and the Holocaust, and Deadly Medicine: Creating the Master Race.
+Special exhibitions presented by the Museum-in the Kimmel-Rowan Exhibition Gallery and in gallery space adjacent to the Gonda Education Center-provide compelling, detailed looks at special aspects of Holocaust history, and have included Some Were Neighbors: Collaboration & Complicity in the Holocaust; State of Deception: The Power of Nazi Propaganda; A Dangerous Lie: The Protocols of the Elders of Zion; The Nazi Olympics: Berlin 1936; Flight and Rescue; Liberation; The Hidden History of the Kovno Ghetto; The Art and Politics of Arthur Szyk; Nazi Persecution of Homosexuals 1933-1945; Fighting the Fires of Hate: America and the Nazi Book Burnings; Anne Frank, the Writer: An Unfinished Story; Life in Shadows: Hidden Children and the Holocaust; and Deadly Medicine: Creating the Master Race.

-Since the opening, traveling exhibitions and the Museum's public programs have extended the reach of the institution's resources to dozens of communities across the United States, and Days of Remembrance commemorations are now held across the country every April.
-In addition, the Museum's Web site provides a vast amount of content, including the Holocaust Encyclopedia, special focus pages about topics of current interest, access to the Museum's collections, and resources from the William Levine Family Institute for Holocaust Education and the Simon-Skjodt Center for the Prevention of Genocide.
+Since the Museum's opening, traveling exhibitions, public programs, and Days of Remembrance commemorations have extended the reach of the institution's resources across the United States and abroad.
+In addition, the Museum's website provides a vast amount of content, including this Holocaust Encyclopedia, special focus pages about topics of current interest, access to the Museum's collections, and resources from the William Levine Family Institute for Holocaust Education and the Simon-Skjodt Center for the Prevention of Genocide.